SBNovaScript/deep-research/ARCHITECTURE.md

 ## High-Level Components

-1. **CLI Entrypoint**
+1. **Backend Service**
-   - Implemented with the `typer` library for a modern command-line experience.
-   - Accepts the research topic and options such as output format or depth of search.
+   - Implemented in Python as an API server.
+   - Streams progress and final summaries to the frontend for real-time updates.
-   - Triggers the overall workflow.
+   - Coordinates the overall workflow described below.

+2. **Frontend Web Application**
+   - Built with React, TypeScript and styled with Tailwind CSS.
+   - Allows users to submit research requests and view results in the browser.
+   - Receives streamed data from the backend API for seamless interaction.
-2. **Web Crawler and Data Collector**
+3. **Web Crawler and Data Collector**
    - Uses `aiohttp` for asynchronous HTTP requests to gather webpages quickly.
    - Extracts relevant text and metadata from each page.
    - Saves raw content for later reference and citation.

-3. **AI Service Connectors**
+4. **AI Service Connectors**
    - Modular interface supporting multiple providers (e.g. OpenAI GPT-4o or other LLM APIs).
    - Each connector implements a unified method for sending prompts and receiving responses.
    - Enables easy integration of new AI models as they become available.

-4. **Summarization and Reasoning Engine**
+5. **Summarization and Reasoning Engine**
    - Orchestrates calls to AI services to summarize website content and synthesize findings.
    - Plans the research sections, tracks logical implications, and generates a coherent narrative.
    - Leverages asynchronous calls to AI endpoints to keep the workflow responsive.
-5. **Research Feedback Loop**
+6. **Research Feedback Loop**
    - After each summary pass, the reasoning engine can request deeper coverage of a sub-topic.
    - The crawler performs targeted searches and feeds new data back into the workflow.

-6. **Fact-Check and Bias-Check Modules**
+7. **Fact-Check and Bias-Check Modules**
    - Run collected information through separate AI models or heuristics to verify claims and identify bias.
    - Annotate summaries with notes on reliability or potential issues.

-7. **Citation Manager**
+8. **Citation Manager**
    - Maintains references to all sources gathered by the crawler.
    - Associates citations with summary sections, ensuring traceability of each statement.

-8. **Report Generator**
+9. **Report Generator**
    - Combines summarized sections, citations, and verification notes into a final document.
    - Supports multiple formats (e.g. Markdown or PDF) for export.

 ## Data Flow

-1. User runs the CLI command with a research topic.
+1. A user submits a research topic through the React frontend.
+2. The frontend sends the request to the backend API and begins receiving streamed updates.
-2. The crawler gathers web pages relevant to the topic and stores the raw text.
+3. The crawler gathers web pages relevant to the topic and stores the raw text.
-3. The summarization engine sends content chunks to AI services for processing.
+4. The summarization engine sends content chunks to AI services for processing.
-4. If more detail is required, the reasoning engine instructs the crawler to perform targeted searches for specific sub-topics.
+5. If more detail is required, the reasoning engine instructs the crawler to perform targeted searches for specific sub-topics.
-5. Newly collected content re-enters the summarization and verification steps until sufficient coverage is reached.
+6. Newly collected content re-enters the summarization and verification steps until sufficient coverage is reached.
-6. Results are fact-checked, bias-checked, and then stored with their citations.
+7. Results are fact-checked, bias-checked, and then stored with their citations.
-7. The report generator assembles all verified summaries into a complete research report.
+8. The report generator assembles all verified summaries into a complete research report.

 ## Modern Techniques

 * **Asynchronous I/O** with `async`/`await` ensures efficient web scraping and API calls.
 * **Type hints** and data models (e.g. `pydantic` or `dataclasses`) keep the codebase robust and maintainable.
-* **Typer** provides a user-friendly CLI with minimal boilerplate.
 * Modular design allows new AI services or analysis modules to be plugged in without rewriting the core workflow.
+* **Streaming** updates keep the frontend synchronized with backend progress.
 * **Iterative feedback loops** allow the AI to request more data from the crawler when summaries lack depth.

 This architecture supports the repository's goal of delivering a citation-rich research assistant that plans and summarizes information beyond typical LLM capabilities.